mingwei0314/EIS-DK10/windows10-iot-enterprise-eis-dk10-javascript.md

 **About this document**

-This document describes how to connect CPS-200 device running Windows 10 IoT Core with Azure IoT SDK.
+This document describes how to connect EIS-DK10 device running Windows 10 IoT Enterprise with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device